-The multi-centenary oak tree contrasts with the shorter life expectancy of fruit trees.
+Oak trees and fruit trees have very different life expectancies.
 West Dean’s walled garden may be a timeless orchard.
-However, none of its fruit trees are centenary, very far from that.
+However, none of its fruit trees are more than a hundred year old, very far from that.
 In fact, they are younger than many of the garden’s visitors: ‘the bulk of the walled garden fruit was planted in the mid-nineties’8, which means the trees are still in their twenties.

 Some of the trees are very young: